-- Location of the active shooter
+- Location of the active shooter.

-- Number and type of weapons held
+- Number and type of weapons held.

-- Number of shooters, if more than one by the shooter/s
+- Number of shooters.

-- Physical description of shooter/s
+- Physical description of shooter(s).

-- Number of potential victims at the location
+- Number of potential victims at the location.

 2. POLICIES AND PROCEDURES

 A. MISSING RESIDENT POLICY

 In compliance with the "Higher Education Opportunity Act, P.L.
 110-315, sec.
 488, 122 Stat.
 3301 (2008)" Missing Student Notification Policy and Procedures, it is the policy of the Office of Residence Life to actively investigate any report of a missing resident who is enrolled at the College and residing in on-campus housing.
 Each resident will be notified of the Missing Student Notification Policy and Procedures via the Residence Life Handbook.